Skip to main content

 string[]

 Event types to receive.
-Omit this field to receive the default lifecycle events: sent, delivered, delayed, bounced, complained, email unsubscribed, and subscriber unsubscribed.
-Add opened, clicked, subscriber.updated, sequence.finished, and sequence.failed explicitly if you need engagement, profile sync, or sequence lifecycle events.
+Omit this field to receive the default lifecycle events: sent, delivered, delayed, bounced, complained, email unsubscribed, and invalid subscriber, and subscriber unsubscribed.
+Add opened, clicked, replied, subscriber.updated, sequence.finished, and sequence.failed explicitly if you need engagement, inbound reply, profile sync, or sequence lifecycle events.

 curl -X POST "https://api.sequenzy.com/v1/webhooks" \